-Canon 1D C versus Canon 5DS R
+Canon 1D C vs 5DS R

-The Canon EOS-1D C and the Canon EOS 5DS R are two professional cameras that were officially introduced, respectively, in April 2012 and February 2015.
+The Canon EOS-1D C and the Canon EOS 5DS R are two professional cameras that were revealed to the public, respectively, in April 2012 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 1DC has a resolution of 17.9 megapixel, whereas the 5DS R provides 50.3 MP.
+The 1DC has a resolution of 17.9 megapixels, whereas the 5DS R provides 50.3 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5DS R is considerably smaller (32 percent) than the Canon 1D C. Moreover, the 5DS R is substantially lighter (40 percent) than the 1DC.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.